MurrayOB/courier-hackathon/README.md

 - Finding and connecting the different apis for the data source.
 - Figuring out how to send dynamic notifications as some people have subscribed to different languages therefore needing the different translations.
+Niche: What if you have a multi language audience and want to send them the same notification but translated in their language.

 # What you learned: